Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Maneuverability Analysis and Design of the Learning-based Controller with the Matsuoka CPG Network

-\begin{remark} If a primitive Matsuoka oscillator has periodical tonic input signals $u^e$ and $u^f$ that are exclusive to each other, then the oscillation bias of the system output is linearly related to the bias between $u^e$ and $u^f$. \end{remark}
+\begin{remark} If a primitive Matsuoka oscillator has periodical tonic input signals $u^e$ and $u^f$ that are complementary to each other, with imbalanced duty cycles and both wave functions are added by different constant offsets, then $\mbox{bias}(z)$ is linearly related to the $\mbox{bias}(u)$, where $z=z^e-z^f$, $u = u^e-u^f$. \end{remark}

+Proposition~\ref{prop:matsuokabias} and \ref{prop:matsuokaduty} show that the oscillation bias of the Matsuoka CPG system is easy to maneuver through the biased tonic input signals.
+Since the oscillation bias is the key to steering in the snake's slithering locomotion, these two propositions provide us insight to the design of RL module so as to improve the efficiency in learning the steering behavior of the snake robot.